AlvaroMaceda/calculadora-judicial/README.md

 You can change to whatever editor you like more.
 If you use vim, you can exit with "ESC :wq" keys combination.
 You are wellcome.
 Save and exit.
 You will have /config/master.key and /config/credentials.yml.enc generated for your project.
 Don't share master.key.

+This app uses no credentials, so be aware that config/credentials.yml.enc is in .gitignore and won't be checked-in.

 ## Deploying

 You can build a container to deploy the app running this command: